About The Enrichmond Foundation

 Jessica Maffey — Assistant Manager of Operations & TreeLab

-Jessica Maffey provides administrative assistance to the Enrichmond team as the Assistant Market Manager, grant and copywriter, and IT aide.
+Jessica Maffey provides administrative assistance to the Enrichmond team as the Assistant Manager of Operations & TreeLab, grant and copywriter, and IT aide.
 Jessica has been living and working in Richmond for four years and developed a passion for nonprofit work through her visual arts background.
 She received a MA in Nonprofit Arts Management from George Mason University, with a focus on organizational accountability and grant writing.
-She is thrilled to join Enrichmond as it expands its important work serving Richmond’s parks and activating public spaces.